Your Right to a Free Annual Credit Report

 How to Get Your Free Report

-- Mail: Submit a request form to the Annual Credit Report Request Service
+Submit a request form to the Annual Credit Report Request Service.
+Slowest, but works without internet access.

 To protect your identity, you'll need to provide basic information like your name, address, Social Security number, and date of birth.